Visual Arts

 The monthly First Friday celebrations that take place around Denver are some of the city’s most popular events.

-The popular community event in the Art District on Santa Fe underwent some changes this year, but ADSF director of operations Ana Paula Pinto told Westword last month that things are starting to settle down now.
-"After releasing our open letter and connecting directly with vendors and businesses, there has been much better understanding and support of the challenges surrounding this event and why changes were needed for accessibility and safety at these growing events," she said.
-"We've received great feedback from local small businesses who feel their spaces are more accessible, from visitors who are having an easier/safer time navigating the district, and from vendors who have registered and had great experiences in our designated vendor areas."
+The community event in the Art District on Santa Fe underwent some changes this year, but ADSF director of operations Ana Paula Pinto told Westword that things are starting to settle down now.
+“After releasing our open letter and connecting directly with vendors and businesses, there has been much better understanding and support of the challenges surrounding this event and why changes were needed for accessibility and safety at these growing events,” she said.
+“We’ve received great feedback from local small businesses who feel their spaces are more accessible, from visitors who are having an easier/safer time navigating the district, and from vendors who have registered and had great experiences in our designated vendor areas.”

 First Friday events draw thousands of people looking to shop, eat, browse galleries and immerse themselves in the arts scene of the Art District on Santa Fe, the River North Art District (RiNo), Tennyson Street Cultural District, 40 West Arts District in Lakewood and more.